[WAttention X FIELDS Research Institute]

 If that didn’t make any sense to you, fret not.
 The term Fujoshi isn’t as well-known as Otaku, which has elbowed its way into the Oxford dictionary to refer to a person obsessed with a certain (sub) culture, often to the detriment of their social skills.

 So why should you care about this breed of beings, the Fujoshi?
-Because this is a global trend that taps into and reflects the psyche of nearly half of the world’s population, and is the sort of thing that once one is made aware of, can change the way you see everything.
+Because this is a global trend that taps into and reflects the psyche of nearly half of the world’s population.
+Once one is aware, it can change the way you see everything.
 Yes, just like the blue pill and the red pill in the Matrix.
 So are you ready to enter this new dimension?

 What is Fujoshi?

-This literally means “rotten female(s)” and was a term slapped on women who drew or read manga portraying two male leads in a romantic relationship, which comes under the genre of “Boys’ Love”, or BL.
-This genre exists in some form all over the world, not just in Japan.
+This literally means “rotten female(s)” and was a term slapped on women who drew or read manga portraying two male leads in a romantic relationship.
+This genre is “Boys’ Love”, or BL.
+In fact, this genre exists in some form all over the world, not just in Japan.